alasca-association/tarook/docs/README.md

-# Managed Kubernetes Handbook
+# Yaook/k8s Handbook

-This docu is generated using sphinx.
+This documentation is generated using sphinx.

 ## Table of Contents